The Problem of Ephemeral Gaming

 Do you remember where you were when Twitch Plays Pokémon finished Pokémon Red?
 It was only in 2014— barely three years ago—but many people who actively participated have already forgotten about it; interest faded fast after the game was “won,” and although there are plenty of records—including the channel still running Pokémon games—the event as a full-fledged mainstream phenomenon is long ended.
 Social phenomena such as Twitch Plays Pokémon present a unique problem to researchers, since the phenomena may quickly fade from public memory and certainly cannot be reproduced in any accurate way for a researcher’s work.

 The problem of replicability and social phenomena becomes even more pronounced when studying multiplayer phenomena in which each player will see and experience a different screen.
 There are recordings of the entire Twitch Plays Pokémon event, but how do we record the record-breaking launch of Pokémon Go, for instance?
-In fact, as multiplayer online games and augmented reality games become increasingly prevalent, researchers will be faced with an even more fundamental epistemological question: what is the gameplay experience?
+In fact, as multiplayer online games like the ones from Cozino and augmented reality games become increasingly prevalent, researchers will be faced with an even more fundamental epistemological question: what is the gameplay experience?

 That question is not a new one, of course; it has been asked since the beginning of game studies, even before digital games became the focus of game studies.
 Most researchers have been content to preserve the code of a digital game, or to preserve the rules and pieces of a board game, or simply the rules for other, more folkloric, games such as Tag.
 With these preserved elements, researchers have assumed, the game can be recreated, even if the cultural context cannot.
 Such a view assumes that the rules are the game; but what if the game is the social phenomenon itself?
 The person playing a point-and-click adventure for the first time in 2017 has a very different experience than the person who bought it at a Circuit City when it was first released and participated in the initial fandom phenomena; when recording the significance of games in history as situated rhetorical objects, it becomes necessary to account not only then for the content of the game, but for the experience of the game for the people who participated in the phenomenon initially.